The rotation problem: Action for a perfect fluid

 where $\alpha$ is a constant, and we can take $\alpha = 0$ \citep{SchutzSorkin77}, $\alpha = 1$ \citep{MacCallum-Taub:1972,Schutz76}, or $\alpha = \frac{3}{2}$ (from combining (\ref{jan16.6.5}) with \cite[eq.
 21.33a]{MTW:1973}).
 However, as we shall see, the final result is insensitive to the exact form of the Lagrangian.
 Substituting (\ref{jan16.6.6}) and (\ref{jan16.6.7a}) into (\ref{jan16.Lagrangian}) gives

 For some cosmological models, it is possible to represent $K$ as a time-integral of some quantity.
-If so, then the effect of $K$ on the action could be represented as an integral over a 4-volume, allowing us to combine the two terms in (\ref{jan16.6.1}).
-This would give
+For example, for the exact cosmological models considered by \cite{EllisMacCallum69}, the effect of $K$ on the action can be represented as an integral over a 4-volume, allowing us to combine the two terms in (\ref{jan16.6.1}).
+In that case, the surface term adds the following term to an effective Lagrangian:

+where $a_0$, $q_0$, and $X$ are parameters of their model, and $a_0$ in (\ref{jan16.L.surface.eff}) has nothing to do with the cosmological scale factor $a_0$ used here.
+If so, then we would have